FarronF/limerick-council-meetings/meetings/2018/11/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd October 2018.md

 location be addressed in unison.
 The Director informed Members that the derelict sites at

-Colbert Terrace were actively being pursued.---
+Colbert Terrace were actively being pursued.
+---
 7

 The Motion was seconded by Councillor Browne.